c-h-david/rapid2/SANDBOX.md

 # Sandbox

-RAPID2 comes along with a set of test files based on a synthetic experiment.
+RAPID comes along with a set of test files based on a synthetic experiment.

 ## Study Domain